alanliska/xtb-for-phreeqc-plus/README.md

 ## Changes in this fork

-* all source files (including the build/_deps subfolders) containing function ieee - substituted by huge() function (due to Android compiler limitations)
+* all source files (including the build/_deps subfolders) containing function ieee - substituted by huge() function
 * added the stamp defining the release

 ## Compilation